 Avoid wetting the leaves when watering.
 Stop irrigating 10 days to two weeks before harvest.

-Under optimum conditions, the peanut plant will begin "cracking" or "emerging" through the soil surface in five to 10 days from planting.
+Under optimum conditions, the peanut plant will begin "cracking" or "emerging" through the soil surface in 5 to 10 days from planting.
 The plants usually grow slowly until about 40 days after planting.
 Growth is more rapid between 40 to 100 days.
 During this period a four- to five-fold increase in peanut foliage occurs.
 Peanut plants start flowering about 25 to 40 days after planting.
 The peanut is unique in that pods and seed that develop from the base of these flowers are produced underground.
 The flowers originate in the leaf joints or axils (the point where the leaf is attached to the stem) above the ground.
 When the flower becomes fertilized, the fertilized ovary begins to elongate and bends toward the soil surface.
 This structure is called the peg and is first visible about one week after fertilizing.
-About eight to 12 days after pollination, the pegs enter the soil to a depth of 1 to 2 inches.
+About 8 to 12 days after pollination, the pegs enter the soil to a depth of 1 to 2 inches.
 The tip of the peg is sharp, allowing it to penetrate the soil easily.
 The developing peanut fruit is in the tip of the peg and begins to enlarge soon after entering the soil if water and calcium are present.

 When the pegs stop elongating, the peanut fruits or pods enlarge and the seeds mature.
 Peanut pegs near the taproot that enter the soil early in the season require a shorter period of time to reach maturity than pegs located farther away from the plant.

-Weather conditions, planting dates and general plant health influence the time required for peanuts to reach optimum maturity.
+Weather conditions, planting dates, and general plant health influence the time required for peanuts to reach optimum maturity.
 Begin checking for maturity 15 to 20 days before the expected harvest date.
 Green, boiling peanuts typically mature from 90 to 110 days after planting.
 Valenica types require a shorter growing season than Virginia types.

 Select three or four plants at random from the garden and lift them from the soil, taking care that the pods remain attached to the plant.
 Remove all pods and break them open.
 Examine the color of the seed coat and the inside of the hull.
 Pods that are not filled by the kernel are too young; pods with a dark internal hull color are overmature.
 Dig the peanuts when most of the pods are within this range or when you just cannot wait any longer.
 Some people prefer more mature, firmer boiled peanuts, while others like mushy, less mature kernels.

-Dry, roasting peanuts can be harvested in 130 to 150 days after planting or when at least 65 percent of the pods have turned dark inside the hull and the seed coats are pink to red in color.
+Dry, roasting peanuts can be harvested in 130 to 150 days after planting or when at least 65 percent of the pods have turned dark inside the hull and the seed coats are pink to copper-red in color.
 Immature seed coats are white to pale pink.